Mindfulness & Recreation

 Get Better Sleep

-For addicts experiencing withdrawal or who are further down the road to recovery, insomnia can be a common occurrence.
+For addicts experiencing withdrawal or who are further down the road to recovery, insomnia can be a common occurrence during treatment.
 The body struggles to fall back into a natural rhythm without the use of substances.
-Fortunately, exercise can be used as a way to get your body back into a regular routine.
+Fortunately, exercise can be used to get your body back into a regular routine.
 There’s a substantial amount of evidence that regular exercise improves not only the quantity, but also the quality of sleep we get.

 Helps Combat Cravings